lelebrr/Esp32-S3/docs/HARDWARE.md

 > [!IMPORTANT]
 > **Button F was removed** - GPIO 20 reassigned to Piezo Buzzer for audible feedback.

+> [!WARNING]
+> GPIO 19 is used for Button E. Although it does not currently conflict with I2C SDA (GPIO 8), avoid using GPIO 19 for external I2C devices to prevent potential future conflicts.

 ### Conectores Externos

 | Connector | Pinos Shield | ESP32-S3 GPIOs |